adriano-lucieri/shape-bias-in-dermoscopy/README.md

 | Imagenette | [Link](https://github.com/fastai/imagenette) |
 | Imagewoof | [Link](https://github.com/fastai/imagenette) |

-Place the datasets in the `data` folder as described below:
+Extract the segmentation zip archives from this git, and place the downloaded datasets in the `data` folder as described below:

 ```
     .